caloxifounders-max/RopTop-Os/README.md

 > A Geometry Dash inspired OS experience.

 ## 🚀 Status: In Development
 This project is currently being built!
 I am working on the 32-bit versions for Android and iOS.
+Still in beta!

 ### 📥 Downloads
 * **Android:** Check the `.apk` file in the main folder.